giraffekey/griffindb-js/README.md

 ## Usage

-In the future: `yarn add griffin-browser`
+In the future: `yarn add griffin-browser` or `yarn add griffin-node`

 For now, it is unreleased.